-Our early testing identified issues in relation to grants and other contributions - in particular, contributions by leaseholders to major works and community infrastructure levy were recognised in the comprehensive income and expenditure statement on the wrong basis.
+In 2018/19 and in previous years, contributions by leaseholders to major works and community infrastructure levy were recognised in the comprehensive income and expenditure statement on the wrong basis.

-Officers carried out exercises to re-analyse both these income streams across all periods and reporting dates presented.
+Officers carried out exercises for the purpose of both the 2018/19 and 2019/20 accounts to re-analyse both these income streams across all periods presented in those statements.